Five facts on the discovery of WW2 warship 'Lady Lex'

 Allen's expedition team used a research ship, the Petrel, acquired by the billionaire in 2016 to explore and survey historic warships and artifacts.

-The 25-foot (8-m) Petrel carries subsea equipment able to reach depths of 6,000 meters (19,700 ft), according to Allen's website.
+The 250-foot (76 metres) Petrel carries subsea equipment able to reach depths of 6,000 metres (19,700 ft), according to Allen's website.
 The team was helped by accurate accounts of where the Lexington went down, but still had to contend with harsh conditions.

 THE WRECK

-The Lexington was found on March 4 resting on the floor of the Coral Sea at a depth of 3,000 meters (1.86 miles).
+The Lexington was found on March 4 resting on the floor of the Coral Sea at a depth of 3,000 metres (1.86 miles).

 Allen's team posted close-up video of its anti-aircraft guns, the ship's name still visible on the hull, and a torpedo lying on the sea floor.